RallyPointSquad/rallypoint-squadjs-plugins/README.md

 }
 ```

-## Player Tracker
+### Player Tracker

 This plugin tracks the number of minutes players spend on the server.
-Only the members of clans as defined in the whitelister are taken into account.
-The plugin uses server population to differentiate between seeding and normal play.
+The plugin uses server population to
+differentiate between seeding and normal play.
 Statistics with the cumulative time per clan are sent every Monday in Discord.

 Example configuration: